 What is a government shutdown?
 Here’s how it will impact most Americans

-For the twenty first time in the past 50 years, Congress has not been able to reach an agreement on funding for federal agencies.
+For the 21st time in the past 50 years, Congress has not been able to reach an agreement on funding for federal agencies.
 So what does a new shutdown actually mean for your daily life?

 The U.S. government has once again been sent into shutdown.